 The Great Barrier Reef has hundreds of gorgeous islands and coral atolls, some of which are home to luxury resorts.
 Lizard Island is well known for its clear waters and luscious greenery adorning the sandy beaches.
 The resort offers an exceptional “barefoot luxury” experience amidst some of the most stunning scenery in Australia.
 Lounge on private beaches, take a helicopter excursion over the Great Barrier Reef, spend a day island hopping, or simply soak up the views from a private plunge pool on your outdoor terrace.

 The spectacular setting of Lizard Island.
 Image: Lizard Island Resort

 Tasmania was settled by a rough assortment of convicts, miners, and whalers who’ve left traces of their history at scenic sites around the island.
 While visiting Tassie, you can explore the forests, cliffs, mountains, and white sand bays.
-If you head east, you’ll find Freycinet National Park and Wineglass Bay where you can kayak, swim, or scuba-dive right off the sandy shores.
-You’ll also find a plethora of hiking and gorgeous cruises.
+If you head east, you’ll find Freycinet National Park and Wineglass Bay, where you can kayak, swim, or scuba dive right off the sandy shores.
+You’ll also find a plethora of hiking and nature cruises.

 A relaxing cruise on Wineglass Bay.
 Image: Tourism Tasmania

 Located off the western coast near Perth, Rottnest Island makes a great day trip off the beaten tourist track!
 Enjoy bicycling around the quaint towns or snorkeling in the beautiful coral gardens just offshore.
 And of course, you can’t leave Rottnest Island without getting a quokka selfie!

 An adorable quokka on Rottnest Island.
 Image: Tourism Western Australia